christran85-cyber/enterprise-security-operations-lab/docs/phase-12-web-security.md

 /public/
 ```

-require additional investigation to determine whether they expose sensitive or unintended content.

-Discovery alone does not prove impact.
+can be useful findings, but discovery alone does not establish security impact.

 ---

-## 9. CORS Configuration Requires Application Context
+## 9. CORS Requires Context

 The observed: